-Protect yourself correctly and avoid exposure to the sun in case of precipitating and aggravating factors such as pregnancy, and during hormonal therapies.
+Photoprotecting oneself correctly and avoiding exposure to the sun in the event of precipitating and aggravating factors such as, for example, pregnancy, and during hormonal therapies.

-And if the stains are already there, how can you protect them?
+And if the stains are already there, how to protect them?

-They do not require more protection than that of the whole skin.
-Once formed, the damage is done.
+They require no greater protection than that of whole skin.
+Once formed, the damage is already done.

 How long would it be right to expose yourself?

-The sun, it must be said, also has many beneficial properties including the synthesis of vitamin D. Starting to expose yourself for half an hour a day up to about 3 hours a day is –say- an adequate time.
+The sun, it must be said, also has many beneficial properties including the synthesis of vitamin D. Starting to expose yourself for half an hour a day up to about 3 hours a day is – I would say – an adequate time.